cakephp/phinx/docs/namespaces.rst

 ==================

 Phinx allows the use of namespaces in Migrations and Seeders.
 Migrations require a timestamp in the filename, and therefore won't be fully PSR-4 compliant.
-Seeders does not need a timestamp, and will be fully PSR-4 compliant.
+Seeders do not need a timestamp and will be fully PSR-4 compliant.

 Using namespaces
 ------------------------